Skip to main content

 }

-Importantly during this step the step should only worry about its own concerns and should not attempt to communicate with its ancestors or descendents - they may not be the steps that it remembers as they may have been switched out during optimize!
+Importantly during this lifecycle event the step should only worry about its own concerns and should not attempt to communicate with its ancestors or descendents — they may not be the steps that it remembers as they may have been switched out during optimize!
 If the step needs to communicate with its ancestors it should use the optimize method to do so.

 Custom methods and conventions